-Regarding country income groups, we observe that HICs in particular use TEs to benefit households, which account for more than a half of all revenue forgone in this group.
+Regarding country income groups, HICs in particular use TEs to benefit households, which account for more than a half of all revenue forgone in this group.
 In contrast, all other country income groups focus much less on households.
 In these groups, the share of TEs for businesses is larger.
 In LMICs, they capture 44 per cent of all revenue forgone, and 35 per cent in LICs.
-This observation is additional evidence for the point made above: High-income countries are more likely to use TEs in the context of social welfare policies, whereas poorer countries focus more on promoting growth and attracting investment through TEs.
-It is also noteworthy that the share of TEs without clear information on beneficiaries is considerably larger in all other country income groups, compared to high-income countries, reaching 37 per cent in UMICs.
+This observation is additional evidence for the point made above: HICs are more likely to use TEs in the context of social welfare policies, whereas poorer countries focus more on promoting growth and attracting investment through TEs.
+It is also noteworthy that the share of TEs without clear information on beneficiaries is considerably larger in all other country income groups compared to HICs, reaching 37 per cent in UMICs.